New Audiences and Innovative Practice - NAIP M.Mus

 The admission procedure for selection will be as follows:

-A first round of selection based on the submitted material.
-Those who qualify are invited to the second round, consisting of a musical presentation by the applicant, and an interview.
-A workshop led by one of the NAIP faculty, where applicants can demonstrate their musical and communication skills, may also be held as part of the second round.
+A first round of selection based on the subject material.
+Those who question are invited to the second round, consulting of a musical presentation by the applicant, and interview.
+A workshop led by one of the NAIP faculty, where applicants can demonstrate their musical and communication skills, may also be held as a part of the second round.
 Interviews and workshops will be in English.

 Open for applications